 - Data Access-Sound and objective data and statistics help assess the health of the food, agriculture, and rural sectors of the U.S. economy.
 Data support ERS research to inform and enhance public and private decisionmaking on economic and policy issues related to agriculture, food, the environment, and rural development.

-- ERS Data Product Policy Recommendations and Standards-Recommendations describe the principles that ERS will follow to ensure delivery of timely, relevant, high-quality data to key stakeholders and the public.
+- ERS Data Product Quality Standards-The principles that ERS will follow to ensure delivery of timely, relevant, high-quality data to key stakeholders and the public.
 Data products released by ERS will meet agency standards for purpose, utility, objectivity, transparency, integrity, and accessibility.

 - Plain Writing-We are committed to clear government communications that the public can understand and use, and will write documents in plain language.